The Earth was totally turned upside down when its magnetic poles reversed 42.000 years ago.

 However, it is probably no coincidence that the Neanderthals went extinct in conjunction with a major reversal of the Earth's magnetic poles. suggests Turney's study.

-"It has only recently been that different subject areas have begun to confront each other on the subject," says the study co-author Alan cooper.
-“And they all converge on the likely impact of the key event 42.000 years ago.
+"It has only recently been that different disciplinary areas have begun to confront each other on the subject," says the co-author of the study Alan cooper.
+"And they all converge on the likely impact of the key event 42.000 years ago.

 Ancient trees and caves contain clues to a magnetic pole reversal and climate disaster